JustZeus/Lwa4p_guide/README.md

 - Socketcan (ESD CAN card , sja1000 kernel driver)
 - [Bash](https://www.gnu.org/software/bash/) shell.

-## Installing ROS Packages
+### Installing ROS Packages

-To install [ROS](http://www.ros.org/), I followed the instructions for the installation mentioned in the [wiki-page](http://wiki.ros.org/action/fullsearch/indigo/Installation/Ubuntu).
+To install [ROS](http://www.ros.org/), follow the instructions for the installation mentioned in the [wiki-page](http://wiki.ros.org/action/fullsearch/indigo/Installation/Ubuntu).

 - As an administrator or a sudo user, add ROS repositories to the sourcelist and import the appropriate key: